HuyVu0508/psychgenerator/README.md

 	--prompting_text "I like to"
 ```

 In order to control for demograhics (e.g., age, gender).
 Add arguments `demographics_variable` and `k_value_demographics` to the command as below.
 Argument `demographics_variable` indicates the name of the demographics variable.
 Argument `k_value_demographics` indicates the k-value from which the model will generate text from.
-In the example below, variable3 is the demographics variable, while variable1 and variable2 are psychological trait variable.
+In the example below, variable3 is the demographics variable, while variable1 and variable2 are psychological trait variabsle.
 ```
    python3 ./run_generate.py \
 	--output_dir "./trained_models" \